RiflerRick/b2/run.md

 ### Publisher

 The publisher is responsible for selecting rows from the original table and publishing to the bus.
 The chunk size of rows selected from the original table is controlled by `readChunkSize`.
 The `readChunkSize` is supplied as a pointer to the publisher instances by the `MasterPublishController`.
 The sleep time after each select query is also supplied as a pointer to the publisher instances by the `MasterPublishController`.
-The `MasterPublishController` will maintain a channel of boolean type for signalling any publisher instance to stop.
+The `MasterPublishController` will maintain a channel `stopSignal` of boolean type for signalling any publisher instance to stop.

-The `MasterPublishController` can control the rate of publishing data to the bus in 2 ways:
+The `MasterPublishController` can control the rate of publishing data to the bus in 3 ways:

 - Increasing/Decreasing the number of publisher instances
 - Increasing/Decreasing the sleep time for every publisher
 - Increasing/Decreasing the readChunkSize of each publisher instance

-The crux of the problem is really deciding when to do either of the above 2 operations.
-The following parameters will be available at the disposal of the `MasterPublishController` to decide the same:
+In any case, the bus cannot be empty, from the consumer instances, if the bus is empty, it sends the query type as a string to the channel that is received by the `MasterPublishController` and the `MasterSubscribeController`.
+The following parameters will be available at the disposal of the `MasterPublishController` to decide the what to do in case of such an incident:

 - Number of publisher instances running
 - readChunkSize for each publish instance